Logo

 “Just ask for a break.”

-“Use your notes when you get stuck.”
+“Use your notes if you're stuck.”

 Asking for an accommodation requires:

-• self-awareness,
+• Self-awareness

-• oral communication under stress,
+• Oral communication under stress

-That is a tall order.
+That is a really tall order.

 FAQs